When the final buzzer sounded, Jae’Lyn Withers walked off the court with a towel draped over his head.

 Ty Claude comforted his teammate.
 Tears began to fall as Withers trekked toward the locker room.

-In a moment he could only describe as “disbelief,” the graduate forward cost No. 5 North Carolina an opportunity to tie the game with four seconds left in Friday’s ACC semifinal matchup against top-seeded Duke.
+In a moment he could only describe as “disbelief,” the graduate forward cost No. 5 ranked in the ACC North Carolina an opportunity to tie the game with four seconds left in Friday’s ACC semifinal matchup against top-seeded Duke.

 As junior forward Ven-Allen Lubin’s game-tying free throw fell through the net, Withers was whistled for a lane violation that erased the made attempt and prevented UNC from completing a double-digit comeback.
-It was one of the many mistakes inside the final minutes for North Carolina, which fell, 74-71, to the Blue Devils for the third time this season.
+It was one of the many mistakes inside the final minutes for North Carolina, causing them to fall 74-71 to the Blue Devils, their third loss to the team this season.

 But it will be Withers’ blunder that bears all of the weight.